Once properly stated, a problem can be formulated as an objective function

 D‑Wave provides several resource containing many reference examples:

-provides a series of code examples, for different levels of experience, that
+series of code examples, for different levels of experience, that explain

 This chapter provides a sample of problems in various fields, and the available